What Can I Say?

 Perhaps creativity did not always require such effort for me.
 I actually began writing fiction in junior high, composing romance novellas in spiral notebooks, which were passed around among my classmates, that boasted titles such as Ferris’s Wheel.
 Of course, as they all followed a basic formula, even those early “masterpieces” did not require too much creativity.
 Every heroine was breathtakingly beautiful, every man she met fell instantly in love with her, and each story ended tragically.
 The heroine would either be murdered by a lover, commit suicide, or be wrongly convicted and put to death for her lover’s murder.
 Hey – I was thirteen, fourteen!
 That is one (of many) reasons I never read any of those Twilight books.
 I’ve had enough of teen angst.

-Once accepted as an Austen Author, I understood I would be blogging periodically and, with all the hubris of the newly-published, thought, “No sweat!”
+Once I became a published author, I understood I would be blogging periodically and, with all the hubris of the newly-published, thought, “No sweat!”
 As any Greek tragedy will tell you, the gods hate hubris.
 After my first blog, I could think of nothing else to write about!
 I would read the other blogs by the Austen Authors and think, “Doggonit!
 I could have blogged on that!”
 (I hope none of them has blogged on having trouble blogging before.)
 Regina Jeffers’ blog on naming characters, for example, would have been perfect for me to describe how I decided the names of all the original characters in Pulse and Prejudice.
-(All My Tomorrows, not so much.
+(The Proud and the Prejudiced/All My Tomorrows, not so much.
 I let my husband name them.)

 Hence, I did what anyone does when he needs to find something out.
 I Googled.
 Fortunately, I found a plethora of ideas for blog topics.
 Alas, most of them did not help.
 One said, “Blog about writing, your process, etc.” Then another said, “Don’t blog about writing – readers don’t care about your process.”
 Several suggested blogging on what sparks our creativity, which became my second blog about my muse, “90% Inspiration.”